Subroutines

 Concatenation

 Built-in subroutines with the same name are automatically concatenated in the order the compiler encounters them.
-Note that a return statement in one subroutine also returns from subsequent concatenated subroutines.
+Note that any statement that terminates processing of a subroutine (such as return, restart or error) will make any subsequently defined subroutines with the same name unreachable.

 Custom subroutines may not be concatenated.
 Multiple declarations of the same (non-built-in) name are not permitted.